Skidmore College Guide to Writing Right

 For official names of Skidmore departments and programs, capitalize both the name and the word “department” or “program” (but not the preceding “the”):

-the Environmental Studies Program, the Communications Office (or the Office of Communications), the Department of English (or the English Department), the Art and Art History Department (or the Department of Art and Art History)
+the Environmental Studies Program, the Communications Office (or the Office of Communications and Marketing), the Department of English (or the English Department), the Art and Art History Department (or the Department of Art and Art History)

 When referring subsequently to “the department” or “the program,” don’t capitalize it.
 But when referring to Skidmore, we make an exception and capitalize “the College.”